How to Create a Clipping Mask in InDesign

 What is InDesign?

-Steps For Creating a Clipping Mask in InDesign
+Step-by-Step: How to Create a Clipping Mask in InDesign

 In InDesign, most objects are contained within frames.
 Interestingly, these frames are inherent clipping masks.
 Since the structure and its content can be moved independently, InDesign includes this basic masking functionality as a core feature.